Knowledge

 Evaluation of “Citizens Against Corruption” Program

-Promoting Transparency and Participation in Extra-Budgetary Fund Collection in Schools in Armenia
+Promoting Transparency and Inclusion in Extra-Budgetary Fund Collection and Expenditure Allocation by Schools in Armenia

 This Case Study Reviews a project implemented by the Partnership & Teaching NGO (P&T) which succeeded in testing, documenting and streamlining the process of extra-budgetary fund collection through stakeholder involvement and better governance procedures and was highly successful in advocating for national adoption of better policies.